I design to make hope visible in the world.

 I think people who feel design and its processes are optional are what’s wrong with the world.
 I’m kidding.
 Sort of.

-"Thinking outside the box" is a ridiculous notion to me.
-It only implies that I didn't understand the size of my box to begin with—in which case, shame on me.
+Sometimes, the mandate to "think outside the box" is ridiculous to me.
+It often implies that one didn't understand the size of their box to begin with.
+Good design is born out of clear constraints.